nucleic/enaml/enaml/widgets/scintilla_theme_spec.md

 }
 ```

-The toplevel theme object supports a special key name "settings".
-The value of
+The toplevel theme object supports a special key name **settings**.
+The value
-this key is an object which provides settings and other defaults for the
+of this key is an object which provides settings and other defaults for the
 editor.
 The following keys are supported:

 + **color** - The default text color to use in the absence of a more specific